Made in USA vs Offshore: Real Cost Comparison (2026)

 Regulatory framework comparison

-The US Cotton Trust Protocol enrolled approximately 1.4 million acres by 2024 (US Cotton Trust Protocol, 2024).
+The US Cotton Trust Protocol enrolls large-scale cotton acreage across US growing regions (US Cotton Trust Protocol).
 For brands needing verifiable cotton origin without GOTS organic, Cotton USA is the default US-anchored standard.

 The New York Fashion Sustainability Act